Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/02_omega_mf.en.md

 After three autoattacks, the two clones will cast *Limitless Synergy* and the Packet Filter debuffs will drop, so the party can now hit either target.

-Omega-F will teleport North and begin casting *Laser Shower*, which acts as the hard-enrage.
+Omega-F will teleport North and begin casting *Laser Shower*.
 Omega-M will teleport to the middle of the arena and shield Omega-F, rendering her invulnerable until Omega-M is defeated.

 Meanwhile, five more Omega-M/F clones outside the arena will throw various mechanics at the party to resolve.